Why Should Your Agency Use The Facebook Business Manager

 It was the primary concern for companies before the Business Manager was introduced.
 This tool is mainly for those who need such a granular level of control over their accounts and data.
 It includes:

 - Facebook marketing agencies – These agencies have a large number of clients whose Facebook accounts and pages they need to manage.
-It becomes a highly time and effort-intensive process to have to work different clients from different dashboards and to switch between them continually.
+It becomes a highly time and effort-intensive process to have to work with different clients from different dashboards and to switch between them continually.

 Moreover, it introduces the chance of human error where the data or action meant for one client mistakenly gets assigned to another.
 By providing a single interface with optimized account control, the Facebook Business Manager eliminates these issues.